10 best sites to tour and visit during the Israel winter.

-6. The Beit Zayit Reservoir
+6. Beit Zayit Reservoir

 7. The Ramon Crater

-In Mitzpe Ramon you will find the largest crater in the world which fits into the geological category called "Makhtesh".
+In Mitzpe Ramon you will find the largest crater in the world that fits into the geological category called “Makhtesh”.
 Makhtesh Ramon or the Ramon Crater was created by erosion and not by impact like most craters.
 Views from the cliff of the Negev desert will awe you.
 If you are lucky you might see an Ibex and other small desert creatures.
-Be sure to visit the Ramon Visitor's Center for an in depth explanation of the fauna and flora of the desert.
+Be sure to visit the Ramon Visitor’s Center for an in depth explanation of the fauna and flora of the desert.

 8. Mount Bental – Golan Heights

 After a visit to Mt.
 Hermon take a tour of Mt.
 Bental.
 The mountain is actually part of an inactive volcano in the northeastern Golan Heights and its peak reaches 1,165 meters above sea level.
-Magnificent views of Mount Avital and Mount Herman as well as the ruins of the city of Kuneitra.
+Magnificent views of Mount Avital and Mount Hermon as well as the ruins of the city of Kuneitra.